NCPP/ocgis/doc/api.rst

 geom
 ~~~~

 If a geometry(s) is provided, it is used to subset `every` :class:`ocgis.RequestDataset` object.
 Again, supplying a value of `None` (the default) results in the return of the entire spatial domain.
+Any shapefiles used for subsetting must include a unique integer attribute called `UGID` and have a WGS84 latitude/longitude geographic coordinate system.

-There are four ways to parameterize the `geom` keyword argument:
+There are a number of ways to parameterize the `geom` keyword argument:

 1. Bounding Box